ebeetles/gsoc-musicblocks-JSeditor/README.md

-# Advanced JavaScript Editor with MusicBlocks Interactions
+# Advanced MusicBlocks JavaScript Editor and MIDI Generation Tool

 This is a comprehensive summary of my work on the **Advanced JavaScript Editor with MusicBlocks Interactions** project during *Google Summer of Code 2025* with [Sugar Labs](https://github.com/sugarlabs/).
 This project focused on enhancing the JavaScript editor within the MusicBlocks environment to provide a seamless bridge between visual block-based programming and textual JavaScript coding.